 Start of The Angels Landing Trail

-The hike to Angels Landing Trailhead starts at the Grotto, it is the 6th stop for the Zion Canyon Shuttle in Zion’s main canyon, which operates from early spring through late fall.
-First, you have to cross the bridge over the Virgin River and follow the paved trail north and up on the West Rim Trail.
+The hike to Angels Landing Trailhead starts at the Grotto.
+It is the 6th stop for the Zion Canyon Shuttle in Zion’s main canyon, which operates from early spring through late fall.
+First, you must cross the Virgin River bridge and follow the paved trail north and up on the West Rim Trail.
 So you have to turn right after the bridge.
-The trail is well marked.
+The trail is well-marked.
 The path is hardened and comfortable.
 It is wide enough to pass with other hikers.
 The trail is quite steep uphill and strenuous.

 The Refrigerator Canyon & Walter’s Wiggles

 After 1.3 miles, cross a small bridge.
 The path gets you up into Refrigerator Canyon, which is a stunning view deep hanging side canyon.
-There is shade, and it’s a chilly part of the trail, so take a warm hoodie.
+There is shade and a chilly part of the trail, so take a warm hoodie.
 Then you get to Walter’s Wiggles.
 It’s a series of 21 steep switchbacks before Scout Lookout.
 It was built in the 1930s.
 It’s a set of compact switchbacks that takes you the way up to the top of the ridge above the Refrigerator Canyon.
 It’s an example of the excellent engineering of the previous century, it is a marvel of trail building.

 The Scout Lookout on Angels Landing Trail

 The Scout Lookout is a wide platform with a great viewpoint.
 This point is 2.1 miles and 1,070 feet above the trailhead.
 From this point starts the final hike to the Angels Landing peak.
 From this point, chains start, too (Angels Landing chain section).
 It’s the best stop for rest before climbing, so eat snacks and drink water before the effort.
 Scout Lookout is generally the turnaround point for those who realize that the last part of climbing might not be for them.